Top 10 Problems you may face on Everest Base Camp Trek

 5. Common Accommodation and Limited Facilities

-Accommodation along the Everest Base Camp Trek consists mainly of tea houses and lodges, which can be basic in terms of amenities.
-Rooms are often small and shared, and facilities like bathrooms and showers may not meet Western standards.
+Accommodation along the Everest Base Camp Trek consists mainly of tea houses and lodges, which can be essential in terms of amenities.
+Rooms are often small and shared, and bathrooms and showers may not meet Western standards.

-To manage expectations, bring your toiletries, a sleeping bag, and a quick-drying towel.
-Be prepared for limited shower opportunities and potentially cold showers in the higher altitudes.
-Remember that the focus of this trek is the natural beauty and cultural experiences rather than luxury accommodations.
+Bring your toiletries, a sleeping bag, and a quick-drying towel to manage expectations.
+Be prepared for limited shower opportunities and cold showers at higher altitudes.
+Remember that this trek focuses on natural beauty and cultural experiences rather than luxury accommodations.

 6. Poor Connectivity